Nambu--Jona-Lasinio model with a fractal inspired coupling

 The theoretical value of the entropic index is $q = 1 + 1/7 \simeq 1.143$ for $(N_c = 3, N_f = 6)$, which is in good agreement with the experimental findings that give $q=1.14 \pm 0.01$.
-The coupling of Eq.~(\ref{eq:ge0}) explains why the Tsallis distribution appears so frequently in the high energy multi-particle production.
+The coupling of Eq.~(\ref{eq:ge0}) explains why the Tsallis distribution frequently appears in high-energy multi-particle production.
 In the present work, we will adopt the value $q = 1 + 3/29 \simeq 1.103$ for $(N_c = 3, N_f = 2)$, since we are restricted to the SU(2) version of the model as we make use of the Gell-Mann-Oakes-Renner (GOR) relation~\cite{Gell-Mann:1968hlm}, which was proved for the low-energy limit using the SU(2) symmetry.

+Although the theoretical value for $q$ has been verified in the context of the deconfined regime of the hadron matter, the result represented by Eq.~(\ref{eq:q_Nc_Nf}) is a consequence of the renormalization group equation, and is valid for QCD everywhere.
+Some investigations for the case of particle production in the confined regime~\cite{Baptista2024} suggest that the value $q=1.14$ remains valid below the critical point, with the differences in the cross-section being caused by the number of vertices, which changes to accomplish the confinement constraints.

 The success in describing the hadron spectrum allows us to conjecture that the same scaling properties of the system formed at high energy collisions is found in the hadronic structure.
 A consequence is that the running coupling constant described above can be valid in the non-perturbative processes taking place inside the hadrons.
 In this work we assume that the partonic interaction is described by the fractal running coupling constant.